anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

     Intended usage: COMMON

-## Addition of Parameter to RDAP Media Type
+## Addition of "exts_list" Parameter to the RDAP Media Type

 This document defines the optional parameter "exts_list" for the media type "application/rdap+json" as described in (#parameter).